The Difference Between Group Insurance and Blanket Health Policies

 Conclusion

 In conclusion, while group insurance and blanket health policies provide coverage for a group of individuals, the difference between group Insurance and blanket health Policies is significant in their scope and administration.
-Group insurance typically offers customized coverage tailored to the needs of a specific group, whereas blanket health policies offer broader coverage with less individualized attention.
+Group insurance typically offers customised coverage tailored to the needs of a specific group, whereas blanket health policies offer broader coverage with less individualised attention.
 Understanding these differences is crucial for effectively selecting the most suitable insurance option for the intended group’s needs.

 FAQs